saboor-h5/devsphere-python-backend-internship/README.md

 ---

-> Built as part of my DevSphere Python Backend Development Internship — an 8-week journey from a single FastAPI endpoint to a fully authenticated, validated, and access-controlled backend system.
+> Built as part of my DevSphere Python Backend Development Internship — a 6-week journey from a single FastAPI endpoint to a fully authenticated, validated, and access-controlled backend system.